 Tailor’s Speakeasy is a restaurant and a bar inspired by the prohibition times of the 1920’s in the United States where alcohol consumption was restricted.
-People, in order to taste alcohol, have been forced to look for secret places, often concealed behind false walls of the establishment to avoid being discovered.
+People, in order to taste alcohol, were forced to look for secret places, often concealed behind false walls of the establishment to avoid being discovered.

 The entrance to the Tailor’s Speakeasy is at street level, clearly visible through the Avenue du Bois.
 Beyond the glass door, guests are greeted by a stylish interior with bespoke furniture, where they can sit down and enjoy their meal.
-Style of the restaurant on the ground floor was inspired by the old tailor’s workshops and this was the concealing image that the client wished to create on the gourd floor to hide the speakeasy bar located in the underground area.
+Style of the restaurant on the ground floor was inspired by the old tailor’s workshops and this was the concealing image that the client wished to create on the ground floor to hide the speakeasy bar located in the underground area.

 The entrance to the secret bar leads through invisible doors.
 There are two rooms separated from the main area: wine tasting room and cigar lounge, equipped with comfortable seats, specially designed cabinets and dimmable lighting adjusted according to customer needs.